WrestleMania XII: Event

-The fifth bout was a singles match between Savio Vega and Stone Cold Steve Austin.
+The fifth bout was a singles match between Savio Vega and "Stone Cold" Steve Austin.
 Austin won the bout by technical knockout after hitting Vega with the Million Dollar Championship then applying the Million Dollar Dream to Vega until he passed out.

 During and after the fifth bout, footage aired of what was purportedly Piper pursuing Goldust (the actual footage aired was from the Los Angeles Police Department's pursuit of O.J.
-Simpson from 1994).
+Simpson in 1994).

 The sixth bout was a singles match between Hunter Hearst Helmsley and The Ultimate Warrior.
 Early in the match, Helmsley performed his finishing move, The Pedigree, on The Ultimate Warrior.
 However, The Ultimate Warrior no-sold the move and went on to pin Helmsley following a flying shoulder tackle, gorilla press slam, and Warrior Splash.

 Following the sixth bout, Todd Pettengill interviewed the debuting Marc Mero backstage.
 The interview was interrupted by Hunter Hearst Helmsley, resulting in a brawl between Helmsley and Mero.

 The seventh bout was a singles match between Diesel and The Undertaker.
 The Undertaker won the match by pinfall following a chokeslam and Tombstone Piledriver, marking his fifth consecutive win at WrestleMania.

 Following the seventh bout, Goldust and Piper arrived at the Arrowhead Pond, with Piper crashing his car into Goldust's car.
 Piper then chased Goldust to the ring, where the match continued.
 The match ended when Piper tore off Goldust's bodysuit - revealing him to be wearing woman's lingerie - and gave him a low blow, after which Goldust fled from the ring, leaving Piper the winner.

 The main event saw WWF Champion Bret Hart defend his title against Shawn Michaels in an Iron Man match, with the stipulation that whichever wrestler won the most falls in 60 minutes would win the match.
 Towards the end of the match, with neither men having won any falls, Hart applied his Sharpshooter hold to Michaels, but time expired without Michaels submitting.
-As Hart began to leave with his title, WWF President Gorilla Monsoon instructed referee Earl Hebner to continue the match under "sudden death" rules, with ring announcer Howard Finkel announcing that "There must be a winner!"
+As Hart began to leave with his title, WWF President Gorilla Monsoon instructed referee Earl Hebner to continue the match under "sudden death" rules, with ring announcer Howard Finkel announcing that "there must be a winner!"
 The match ended shortly thereafter when Michaels pinned Hart after giving him Sweet Chin Music twice, thus becoming the new WWF Champion.